nextcloud/documentation/developer_manual/tutorial.rst

   var params = {value: 'hi'};
   var url = OC.Router.generate('yourappname_routename', params);

+.. note:: Be sure to only use the routes generator after the routes are loaded.
+This can be done by registering a callback with OC.Router.registerLoadedCallback(callback)

-You can also omit the second generate parameter if you dont extract any values from the URL.
+You can also omit the second generate function parameter if you dont extract any values from the URL at all.

 **See also:** :doc:`routing`